JazerUCSB/TransSender/README.md

 ## OSC routing

 Keep these in the same folder.
 Use TransSender.maxpat to receive OSC data.
-UDPCentralRouting.maxpat only needs to run on one machine.
+Send everything to 255.255.255.255 on port 6789.
+Prepend data with /name/label